-Before starting your first project, there are a few essential cross-stitch supplies you will need.
-If you purchased a cross-stitching kit, most of the items you need will usually be provided.
-Otherwise, here’s a full list of the cross-stitch supplies you should have at hand before beginning.
-They are all very easy to find at any crafts store or you can simply order them online.
+Before starting your first project, there are a few essential cross stitch supplies you will need.
+If you purchased a cross stitching kit, most of the items will be provided.
+Otherwise, here’s a full list of cross stitch supplies to have on hand.
+They are all very easy to find at a craft store or you can order them online.

-Just like a building needs a blueprint before construction starts, you need a pattern.
+Just like a building needs a blueprint before construction starts, most beginners need a pattern.

-You can find a huge variety of cross-stitching patterns online, some free, some not.
-You can either buy your pattern or design your own based on an image or text.
+Most craft stores sell patterns or kits.
+You can find a huge variety of cross stitching patterns online, some free, some not.
+You can buy a pattern or design your own based on an image or text.